 SPECIAL TOPIC: SERAPHIM

-A. This is the only mention of them in the Bible.
+A. Isaiah 6:2, 6 contains the only mention of them in the Bible.
 It is possible that the "flying serpents" of Isa.
 14:29; 30:6 (BDB 977 I plus BDB 733) are in mind.
 There is even a possibility the name comes from an Egyptian word serref ("guardian griffin").

 B. They seem to be a particular order of angels.
 Their name means "burning ones" (BDB 977 II).
 The word is from the root "to burn" (BDB 976).

 C. In Revelation 4:8, it seems that the Seraphim and the Cherubim are combined.
 "The Beasts" look like Cherubs which have two wings (Exod.
 25:19) or four wings (Ezek.
 1:6-14), but in Revelation they have six wings and occupy the place of Seraphim.